 Meet Liana Taylor

-Liana Taylor MPsych, MAPS, MCCLP, MPPC, AFAIM, is the lead facilitator at AIAM.
+Liana Taylor MPsych, MAPS, FellowCCLP, MPPC, AFAIM, is the Director of Training at AIAM.
 She has spent a lifetime seeking ways to cultivate compassion, wisdom, and the joy of life - for herself, and for those she works with and teaches.

-Liana founded the Mindfulness Centre believing that Mindfulness and MBCT are gifts to the world - and she wanted others to have access to these gifts for themselves and for the people they work with.
-Her many roles include: Director, meditation teacher, MBCT teacher trainer, mentor and inspiring keynote speaker.
+Liana founded the Australian Institute of Applied Mindfulness believing that Mindfulness and MBCT are gifts to the world - and she wanted other professionals to have access to these gifts for themselves and for the people they work with.
+Her many roles include: Director, MBCT and meditation teacher trainer, mentor and inspiring keynote speaker.

 I love the heart, depth and beauty that mindfulness-based programs can bring to life.
 I am passionate about cultivating wisdom and happiness, for all people.

-Based in Adelaide, Liana has retreated with, taken teachings from or trained with the creators of MBCT, MBSR and ACT.
+Based in Adelaide, Liana has retreated with, taken teachings from or trained with the Dalai Lama, and the creators of MBCT, MBSR and ACT.
 With over 20 years experience in both the Clinical Psychology and Buddhist fields she brings the depth of her understanding and its applications in daily life, to her teaching and all that she does.
-Regularly sought after for speaking engagements, Liana is recognised as one of the leading teachers of mindfulness and MBCT to professionals across Australia.
-Take a read of Liana's articles.
+Regularly sought after for speaking engagements, Liana is recognised as the leading teacher of Applied Mindfulness to professionals across Australia.
+You can read some of Liana's articles.
 Her passions include her loved ones, teaching meditation, climbing mountains, Argentine tango, playing cello and bringing hope, beauty, clarity of thought and playfulness into the world.

-Liana specialises in integrating Clinical and Health Psychology, Relationship Counselling and meditation.
-A registered psychologist and member of the Australian Psychological Society (APS), she draws on an extensive background as a Clinical Psychologist since 1991 in private practice with Adage Psychology and Relationship Therapist, and as a Meditation Teacher with Lifeflow and Ashtree sangha.
+Liana integrates Clinical and Health Psychology, Relationship Counselling and mindfulness.
+A registered psychologist and Fellow of the Australian Psychological Society (APS), she draws on an extensive background in private practice since 1991 as a Clinical Psychologist, Relationship Therapist and Leadership Coach, Lecturer at Adelaide University, Meditation Teacher with Lifeflow and co-creator of 3 meditation communities including Ashtree sangha.
 Guided by contemporary evidence-based research, Liana has incorporated mindfulness meditation into clinical, relationship and leadership contexts since 1998.

 It never ceases to amaze me the capacity of the human heart to endure, and to seek hope and beauty, clarity and joy.

-Liana began formally teaching MBCT courses for her clients and has taught or assistant taugt with:
+Liana began formally teaching MBCT courses for her clients and has taught or assistant taught with:

 • Melanie Fennell, Director of the Oxford Diploma/MSc in Advanced Cognitive Therapy Studies at the Oxford Cognitive Therapy Centre training in Mindfulness-Based Cognitive Therapy (MBCT) started by Mark Williams.